asmeurer/blog/posts/verifying-the-riemann-hypothesis-with-sympy-and-mpmath.md

 them.
 Since $Z(s)$ is continuous, we can use a simple method: counting sign changes.
-If a continuous real function changes signs from negative to positive or from positive to negative n times in an interval, then it must have at least n roots in that interval.
-It may have more, for instance, if some roots are clustered close together, or if a root has a multiplicity greater than 1, but we know that there must be at least n.
+If a continuous real function changes signs from negative to positive or from positive to negative n times in an interval, then it must have at least n zeros in that interval.
+It may have more, for instance, if some zeros are clustered close together, or if a zero has a multiplicity greater than 1, but we know that there must be at least n.

-So our approach to verifying the Riemann Hypothesis is as such
+So our approach to verifying the Riemann Hypothesis is as such:

-1. Integrate $\frac{1}{2\pi i}\oint_C Z'(s)/Z(s)\\,dx$ along contour $C$ that
+1. Integrate $\frac{1}{2\pi i}\oint_C Z'(s)/Z(s)\\,dx$ along a contour $C$
-   runs along the critical strip up to some $\mathrm{Im}(s) = N$.
-The integral will tell us there are exactly $n$ roots in the contour, counting multiplicity.
+   that runs along the critical strip up to some $\mathrm{Im}(s) = N$.
+The integral will tell us there are exactly $n$ zeros in the contour, counting multiplicity.

 2. Try to find $n$ sign changes of $Z(1/2 + it)$ from $t=0\ldots N$.
 If we can find $n$ of them, we are done.
-We have confirmed all the roots are on the critical line.
+We have confirmed all the zeros are on the critical line.

-Step 2 could fail if the Riemann Hypothesis is false, in which case a root wouldn't be on the critical line, but it would also fail if a root has a multiplicity greater than 1.
-Fortunately, as it turns out, no one has found a root of zeta function yet that has a multiplicity greater than 1, so we should not expect that to happen (no one has found a counterexample to the Riemann Hypothesis either).
+Step 2 would fail if the Riemann Hypothesis is false, in which case a zero wouldn't be on the critical line.
+But it would also fail if a zero has a multiplicity greater than 1, since the integral would count it more times than the sign changes.
+Fortunately, as it turns out, the Riemann Hypothesis has been verified up to N = 10000000000000, and no one has yet found a zero of the zeta function yet that has a multiplicity greater than 1, so we should not expect that to happen (no one has yet found a counterexample to the Riemann Hypothesis either).

 # Verification with SymPy and mpmath